RELATED CHAPTERS

 • contain a contingency plan in case of emergency or in response to risks identified.

-The professional views of risk may differ from the views of the adult.
+Professional views of risk may differ from the views of the adult.
 Perceived risks have implications for the safety and the independence of the individual, but they also have implications for the accountability of professionals.
-This highlights the importance of training and/or regular practice in making independent decisions by adults.
-Accessible knowledge through information and advice, assertiveness through the right kind of advocacy and support may be appropriate.

 Professionals need to embrace and support positive risk taking by finding out why the person wishes to make a particular choice, what this will bring to their life, and how their life may be adversely affected if they are not supported in their choice.
 The promotion of choice and control, of more creative and positive risk taking, implies greater responsibility on the part of the adult and greater emphasis on keeping them at the centre of decision making.

 It may not be possible to reach agreement, but professionals need to evidence that all attempts to reach agreement were taken.
-Where there are concerns about people making unwise decisions, or there is high risk that requires wider collaboration; a Multi-Agency Risk Panel is one model used to support safeguarding adults processes.
+Where there are concerns about people making unwise decisions, or there is high risk that requires wider collaboration; a referral to the Complex Risk Management Process should be considered (see Complex Adult Risk Management (CARM) Policy).

 Was this helpful?